conda/infrastructure/HOW_WE_USE_GITHUB.md

 ### How should we approach feature development?

 For new features, first open an issue if one doesn’t exist.
-Once the feature has been accepted by the issue's status transitioning from the Sorting state to Refinement, create a specification to gather early feedback.
+Once the feature request has been accepted (indicated by the issue's status transitioning from "Sorting" to "Refinement"), create a specification to gather early feedback.
 This can include mockups, API/command references, a written plan in the issue, and sample CLI arguments (without functionality).